zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 3

-As a package creator, I want to update my package definition to the v1beta1 schema, so I run `zarf dev upgrade-schema --to v1beta1` with a zarf.yaml in my current directory and it creates the converted package definition in a file called zarf-v1beta1.yaml.
+As a package creator, I want to update my package definition to the v1beta1 schema, so I run `zarf dev upgrade-schema --to v1beta1` with a zarf.yaml in my current directory and it outputs the converted package definition to stdout.

 #### Story 4